 If you’ve got an open bite, you’re not alone.
 Millions of adults in the US have bite misalignments, and every year, millions get them fixed.
 Braces have always been considered an effective open bite solution, but they are no longer the only one.
 In recent years, home aligner companies have made it possible to correct dental concerns without regular trips to the dentist.

-This guide will discuss the types of open bite that are treatable with home aligners, explore a few of the best providers on the market, and offer some alternatives if home aligners aren’t a good fit.
+This guide will discuss the types of open bite that home aligners can treat, explore a few of the best providers on the market, and offer some alternatives if home aligners aren’t a good fit.

 Table of Contents

 Open bite is a malocclusion that prevents the upper and lower teeth from coming together when you bite down.
 Open bite varies in cause and location, but few cases pose serious medical risks and most are easily treatable.

 When they hear “open bite,” most people think of an anterior case, which affects the front teeth.
 However, the condition can also affect the back teeth, called a posterior open bite.
 It typically appears in children, since it often occurs when the jaw and teeth are developing, but it can persist into adulthood too.

 Open bites don’t always cause symptoms, but they can put extra stress on your properly aligned teeth and decrease the confidence you have in your smile.
 Other symptoms might include:

 - Speech impediments

 If you don’t treat your open bite, it can lead to even more issues.
 Since it can distribute bite force unevenly, an open bite can wear down the enamel on certain teeth, eventually causing tooth decay, gum disease, cavities, and tooth loss, as well as temporomandibular joint disorder (TMD).